NateFerrero/shadow-tribe-doctrine/README.md

 ## <sup><sub>§0.2</sub></sup> Apologies

-<sup><sub>❡0.2.1</sub></sup> This document is written in English, and it MUST be translated into all languages of the Earth, as this specification spreads in understanding, BECAUSE PREMISE!
+<sup><sub>❡0.2.1</sub></sup> This document is written in English, and it MUST be translated into all languages of the Earth, as this specification spreads in understanding, BECAUSE PREMISE.

 ## <sup><sub>§0.3</sub></sup> Contributing